meneel/linear_regression/README.md

-# linear_regression
+# Linear Regression

-A simple linear regression implementation.
+A simple linear regression implementation in Python.

 ## Setup